DarkEnergySurvey/desdmdashboard/desdmdashboard_server/desdmdashboard/views/desdmdashboard_docu.rst

     -   ``alert_value``
     -   ``alert_operator`` : the operator used to compare the ``alert_value``
     -   ``doc`` : some documentation text
+    -   ``expression_string``: a string that is evaluated by using the ``eval`` statement.
+You can access the entire timeseries dataset in a pandas dataframe with name ``data`` within the evaluation string.
+The ``eval`` statement output can currently only be inspected in the admin interface.

 A metric additionally has an ``owner``.
 It typically gets set automatically through authentication but can be changed in the `Admin Interface`_, like the attributes mentioned above.

 ``MetricDataXYZ``` models have the following  attributes: